Here you will find everything you need to know to plan and safely enjoy your next Aquarium visit.

 - The Snack Island concession stand will be open outside the River Journey exit.

-- The River Journey gift shop will be open.
-Other gift shops will be closed.
+- The River Journey and Ocean Journey gift shops will be open.
+The IMAX gift shop will be closed.

 - Showtime Pictures will be onsite taking souvenir photos in the River Journey lobby.